 Ideally, you’ll also have:

-Experience with treatment plant, pump station, pipeline projects is preferred.
+Experience with treatment plant, pump station, pipeline projects is mandatory.

 Self-motivated professional with a proven track record of successfully leading owner, designer, contractor, and PCM staff during the pre-construction (support) and construction (lead) phases of utility and treatment plant projects.